Skip to content

 • Ask one ally to be today’s Buoy Buddy.

-• After your next deadline, log how long each step actually took.
+• After the next deadline, log how long each step actually took.
+Show the shark to your brain.

 “The shark is real.
 So is the clock.
 Make time visible, and you decide when to dive.”